Experience a Fun-Filled Winter Weekend in Saratoga Without Any Snow

 You can't beat dinner at The Olde Bryan Inn in Saratoga Springs, which features quality American cuisine inside a charming stone building.
 The restaurant's welcoming atmosphere makes it popular among locals and visitors, and they offer fireside dining in their historic rooms.
 Get a table by the fire and warm up from the cold weather with a bowl of French onion soup.

 Saturday Late Night: See If You Can Hit the Jackpot or Dance the Night Away at Saratoga Casino Hotel

 You may be ready to wind down after a busy day in the Spa City.
 However, if you still want to have some fun tonight, then plan a trip to Saratoga Casino Hotel.
-The casino is currently open from 8:00am-10:00pm daily, and you can test your luck at the slots (there are over 1,200 of them!), video poker, keno, or electronic table games.
+You can test your luck at the slots (there are over 1,200 of them!), video poker, keno, or electronic table games.
 Who knows, you may hit the jackpot and win enough to pay for a future getaway to Saratoga.

 Sunday Morning: Enjoy a Hearty Brunch With an Irish Twist